+A plan of study is required of all students pursuing graduate degrees at Virginia Tech.
 After identifying a graduate advisor and dissertation committee, a student defines their plan of study in consultation with their advisor.
 The courses listed on the plan of study must include, but are not limited to, all courses required for the PhD.
 Students must justify their specialization courses (as a cohesive whole), as outlined previously.
+The PhD Plan of Study form can be found on the ENGE Intranet.